ooni/spec/backends/bk-005-ooni-run-v2.md

 }
 ```

+Note: This endpoint does not compute dynamic test lists.
+As a result,
+nettests with `target_name` will always have an empty `inputs` field.

 ## 4.4 GET the OONI Run full descriptor by revision

 This operation is performed by OONI Probe clients to retrieve the descriptor of